dankahle/contacts-fe/e2e/E2E-TEST-CASES.md

 * close for gt-sm if was closed before going lt-sm

 ### labels
-* accordion works for labels
-* accordion works for extras
+*  accordion works for labels/extras
 *  default (contacts) shows all contacts
 * label one shows brenda/jane
 * label two shows martha/jane
 * contacts shows all again